- Why use Categorize Plus?

 When a child Menu Item is selected from within a Standard Menu Hierarchy, then both

-the child menu item and the parent menu item are simultaneously added as combo boxes to the Categorize Plus
+the child menu item and the parent menu item are simultaneously added as categories to the selected Outlook

 Back to top